nhcloud/aisearch/dotnet/AISearch.Web/README.md

 ## Contributing

 1. Follow the existing code style and patterns
-2. Ensure all features maintain UI consistency with the original React frontend
+2. Ensure all features maintain UI consistency with the original Python sample
 3. Add appropriate error handling and loading states
 4. Test across different browsers and device sizes
 5. Update this README if you add new features

 ## UI Components

-The Razor Pages frontend uses the same design principles as the React version:
+The Razor Pages frontend uses the same design principles as the original Python sample:

 - **Material Design**: Consistent color scheme and components
 - **Bootstrap Grid**: Responsive layout system
-- **Material Icons**: Same icon set as React version
+- **Material Icons**: Same icon set as original sample
 - **Card-based Layout**: Material Design cards for content organization
 - **Color Scheme**:
   - Primary: #2196f3 (Blue)